Cognigy/Documentation/docs/ai/analyze/odata.md

 Each time one of these sources sends a message to a Cognigy.AI Flow, Cognigy.AI creates a record to log the interaction.
 Each interaction is logged as a single record.

-**Example**
+**Requests**

-Choose one of the requests to extract data from the collection.
-Note that the API version in the request must match [your version of Cognigy.AI](#supported-versions).
+Select one of the requests to extract data from the collection.
+Note that the API version in the request must match [your version of Cognigy.AI](#supported-odata-endpoint-versions).

 === "OData 2.3"